Ever tried to remember the taste of your grandma’s apple pie?

 Semantic memory stores the what without the when.
 It’s the catalog of concepts, meanings, and facts you’ve learned over time.

-You know that a “kilogram” is a unit of mass, that “photosynthesis” turns sunlight into sugar, or that “E=mc²” is Einstein’s famous equation—none of those require you to remember the exact lecture where you first heard them Small thing, real impact..
+You know that a “kilogram” is a unit of mass, that “photosynthesis” turns sunlight into sugar, or that “E=mc²” is Einstein’s famous equation—none of those require you to remember the exact lecture where you first heard them It's one of those things that adds up..

 Why It Matters / Why People Care